 The management of our investment portfolio is the responsibility of our Investment Adviser and its investment committee, and we consider our Investment Adviser's investment committee to be our portfolio managers.
 The majority of the members of our Investment Adviser's investment committee must approve each new investment that we make, including an affirmative vote of the Chairman of the investment committee.
-As of December 31, 2017, certain members of our Investment Committee are also primarily responsible for the day-to-day management of one other pooled investment vehicle, with approximately \$508.9 million of capital commitments, and two other accounts, with approximately \$200.5 million of capital commitments.
+As of September 30, 2017, certain members of our Investment Committee are also primarily responsible for the day-to-day management of one other pooled investment vehicle, with approximately \$185.8 million of capital commitments, and one other account, with approximately \$50.0 million of capital commitments.
 The biographical information of the members of our Investment Adviser's investment committee is set forth below.
-Mr. Hart and Mr. Hennigan are the members of our Investment Adviser's investment committee that are primarily and jointly responsible for the day-to-day management of our investment portfolio.
 The members of our Investment Adviser's investment committee are not employed by us, and receive no compensation from us in connection with their portfolio management activities.

-Name Position Michael A. Hart Managing Director, Head of CDL, CEO and Chairman of the Board and Chairman of Investment Committee Mark Jenkins Managing Director, Head of Carlyle Global Credit Jeffrey S. Levin Managing Director, President of the Company Thomas M. Hennigan Managing Director, Chief Risk Officer of CDL, Chief Financial Officer, Chief Risk Officer and Head of Underwriting and Portfolio Management of the Company Grishma Parekh Managing Director, Head of Origination of the Company and Carlyle Global Credit Linda Pace Managing Director, Head of Carlyle Loans and Structured Credit Erica Frontiero Managing Director, Head of Capital Markets of Carlyle Global Credit
+Name Position Michael A. Hart Managing Director, Head of CPC, CEO and Chairman of the Board and Chairman of Investment Committee Mark Jenkins Managing Director, Head of Carlyle Global Credit Jeffrey S. Levin Managing Director, President of the Company Thomas Hennigan Managing Director, Chief Risk Officer of CPC, Chief Risk Officer and Head of Underwriting and Portfolio Management of the Company Grishma Parekh Managing Director, Head of Origination of the Company and Carlyle Private Credit Linda Pace Managing Director, Head of Carlyle Loans and Structured Credit Erica Frontiero Managing Director, Head of Capital Markets of Carlyle Private Credit

 For biographical information of Mr. Hart, see "-Biographical Information and Discussion of Experience and Qualifications-Interested Directors."
-For biographical information about Messrs.
-Levin and Hennigan see "-Biographical Information and Discussion of Experience and Qualifications-Executive Officers Who Are Not Directors."
+For biographical information about Mr. Levin see "-Biographical Information and Discussion of Experience and Qualifications-Executive Officers Who Are Not Directors."